Journeys through the Radiant Citadel: Critical reception

 In Publishers Weekly's "Best-selling Books Week Ending July 29, 2022", Journeys through the Radiant Citadel was #2 in "Hardcover Nonfiction" with 7,123 units sold.
 In USA Todays "Best-Selling Books List for July 24, 2022", Journeys through the Radiant Citadel was #87.
 Journeys through the Radiant Citadel was nominated for the Nebula Award for Best Game Writing in March 2023.
 The nomination included the names of not only lead designers George and Schneider, and publisher Wizards of the Coast, but all contributing authors as well.
+In June 2023, Journeys through the Radiant Citadel was nominated for the Diana Jones Award for Excellence in Gaming.
+Journeys through the Radiant Citadel won the 2023 Silver ENNIE Award for Best Adventure and was nominated for Best Product.

 Samantha Nelson, for Polygon, described the setting as "dripping with a Gene Roddenberry-inspired feel".
 Nelson commented that "the tone and the stakes" of the adventures wildly vary – "having writers from historically marginalized groups also means the adventures avoid the tropes of more traditional D&D adventures [...]
 Along with its emphasis on racial and cultural diversity, Radiant Citadel also features queer romance, numerous nonbinary characters, and a prominent NPC with a prosthetic arm".
 Nelson wrote that she "was particularly impressed with how many of the adventures provide respectful ways for players to enjoy classic adventure tropes and settings, while simultaneously creating action-packed storylines and fully developed characters. [...]
 Journeys Through the Radiant Citadel shows the kind of explosive creativity that can come by bringing new voices to the game".
 She also highlighted that each adventure receives a lot of guidance on setting such as a gazetteer and a pronunciation guide along with civilization details such as "ideas for having PCs come from each civilization" and "suggestions for where on the map they might be if you want to add them to Eberron, the Forgotten Realms, and even Mystara, which hasn't received much attention since 3rd edition".

 Jonathan Bolding, for PC Gamer, wrote that Journeys through the Radiant Citadel is ideal for online gaming groups – "the nature of the one-off scenarios lets you more simply add or drop a player from week to week when someone doesn't show up for game time, or run well with a larger rotating cast of players".
 Bolding commented that each adventure has primary plots which "resolve in four to six hours" of play and "with digital access to maps" online groups are positioned for "success".
 Bolding highlighted that the book is "notable as the first book of adventures written entirely by Black and brown writers drawing from their own cultures and backgrounds to create worlds with a richness unlike others made previously in D&D. That design ethos led to some really rich and inspired settings, drawing from cultures in Central America, South and East Asia, the Caribbean, and more.
 What you want when world-hopping is strong hooks, and this is a book with strong hooks indeed".